Aiden-Rodriguez/GHViz-V3/README.txt

 Welcome to our Assignment 4!
+(By Aiden Rodriguez and Brandon Powell)

 The program should be easy to run from main.
 Make sure to add a github token to a .env file in the root directory.